I Lost My Job Due to COVID-19. Can I Modify Child Support?

 The above discussion assumes that you have a Utah child support order.
 If you are paying child support under the order of another state, and that order is not registered in Utah, Utah courts will have no authority to modify the order.
 Your ability to modify the child support order will be governed by the law of the state that does have the power to change it.

-If you are worried about your child support obligations, or worried that your co-parent will be unable to meet their child support obligations, we invite you to contact Barton Wood to schedule a consultation to discuss your options.
+If you are worried about your child support obligations during the COVID-19 pandemic, or worried that your co-parent will be unable to meet their child support obligations, we invite you to contact Barton Wood to schedule a consultation to discuss your options.